Musiala and Bayern Munich reach deadlock over £100,000-a-week wage demands | Goal.com

 Born in Stuttgart to a German mother and British-Nigerian father, Musiala began his footballing education at TSV Lehnerz in his hometown of Fulda before moving to England as an eight-year-old.

-Currently, England Under-21 boss Aidy Boothroyd has earmarked him to be part of the U21 European Championships that begin in the March international break.
+Currently, England Under-21 boss Aidy Boothroyd has earmarked him to be part of the European Under-21 Championship that begins in the March international break.

-"He has definitely increased game time," Boothroyd said.
+"He has definitely increased game time," Boothroyd said in November.
 "We don’t know, but he might have a growth spurt and he hasn’t even finished growing yet.
 I saw him against Atletico Madrid the other day and he didn’t look out of place against that massive array of talent for Bayern Munich.

 "We are really pleased for him, he did well for us, scored and personally I think it might be too early for him to make the seniors in March just yet.
 But, in two or three months with more experience, you just never know.